Osborne, Queensland: Education

 Osborne State School is a government primary (Prep-6) school for boys and girls at Kirknie Road (19.7005°S 147.3466°E).
 In 2016, the school had an enrolment of 15 students with 2 teachers (1 full-time equivalent) and 5 non-teaching staff (2 full-time equivalent).
 In 2018, the school had an enrolment of 13 students with 3 teachers (2 full-time equivalent) and 2 non-teaching staff (1 full-time equivalent).

+There are no secondary schools in Osborne.
+The nearest government secondary school is Home Hill State High School in neighbouring Home Hill to the east.